pymeasure/leco-protocol/control_protocol.md

 #### Message composition

-A message consists in two or more frames.
+A message consists of 4 or more frames.
 1. The protocol version (abbreviated with "V" in examples).
-2. The receiver full name or Component name, if sender and receiver live in the same Node (Namespace).
+2. The receiver Full name or Component name, as appropriate.
-3. The sender full name.
+3. The sender Full name.
 4. A content header (abbreviated with "H" in examples).
 5. Message content: The optional payload, which can be 0 or more frames.

 #### Directory

-Each Coordinator shall have a list of the Components connected to it.
+Each Coordinator shall have a list of the Components (including other Connectors) connected to it.
 This is its _local Directory_.

 The _global Directory_ is the combination of the local directories of all Coordinators in a Network.